erik78se/masterworker/TUTORIAL.md

 This is all done as part of the "relation hooks" that we will look into now.

 ## Step 3.
-Use the relational hooks to set/get data.
+Use the relation hooks to set/get data.

 Lets follow the events following the call to juju relate:
  ```